microsoft/fast/docs/contributing/installing.md

 lerna bootstrap
 ```

-Each package in FAST-DNA has its own unique requirements and commands, but the following commands are relatively standard across all packages:

 - `npm run tslint` or `npm run tslint:fix` runs tslint on all typescript in the project.
 - `npm run unit-tests` runs all unit-tests.
 - `npm run test` runs all processes required to pass prior to check-in.
 Generally includes building, linting, and unit-testing.